kalikho/sample-apps/python/batchUpload/README.md

-# Python App: Upload Files
+# Python App: Batch Upload
 This folder contains a sample app for uploading contents to the Scurid server

 ## Dependency installation